dougpark/ebook_library/README.md

 - **Dark and light themes:** Easily switch between color schemes.
 - **File Based:** Current Folder determines initial category

+### Warning
-Renames filename on disk to append unique metadata tracker.
+Renames filename on disk to append a unique metadata tracker.
+That's right, don't point this to an existing file system that is being used by another ebook manager.
+This will rename the files by appending a unique tag which will break your other system.

 ## Getting Started